-The Child Protection Officer reports to the Chief, Child Protection for supervision.
+The Child Protection Officer reports to the Chief, Child Protection or Child Protection Specialist for supervision.
 The Child Protection Officer provides professional technical, operational and administrative assistance throughout the programming process for child protection programmes/projects within the Country Programme from development planning to delivery of results.
 H/She prepares, executes, manages, and implements a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, evaluating and reporting.